 You don’t even really have to tape the cardboard down, you can fit a few pieces of cardboard from a box and fit it to the underside of your bed.

 Some good heat tape from Amazon is the Equty Baymers Heat-Resistant Tape.
 It is an easy-peel solution and has a maximum heat-resistance of 482°F (250°C).

 A solution that not many people actually use on their open-style 3D printers is using a good, airtight enclosure.
 You don’t realize how much enclosure help to keep in heat until you really start to implement one yourself.

 When you use one of the above insulation solutions, along with a good quality enclosure, you can really retain plenty of heat within your 3D printer, saving you time on heating and using less power overall.

 The Creality Fireproof & Dustproof Enclosure from Amazon is a great choice to insulate your 3D printer.
-It’s very highly-rated, with a rating of 4.6/5.0, and does a great job keeping a stable temperature.
+It’s very highly-rated, with a rating of 4.6/5.0 at time of writing, and does a great job keeping a stable temperature.

 The installation is quick and easy, with the ability to fold it for simple storage.
 You can easily reduce dust build-ups and reduce the overall noise of your 3D printer with this enclosure.